parflow/parflow/pftools/docs/software_plan.md

 simulate surface and subsurface fluid flow.
 The goal of the ParFlow project is to enable detailed simulations for use in the assessment and management of groundwater and surface water, to investigate system physics and feedbacks and to understand interactions at a range of scales.
+This is a living document, and its markdown source is located in teh ParFlow github repo: <https://github.com/parflow/parflow>.

 ParFlow includes fully-integrated overland flow, the ability to simulate complex topography, geology and heterogeneity and coupled land-surface processes including